mesowx/FBFC-API-Workshop/Getting Setup.md

 ### Getting our Notebooks

 Our notebooks are located on this github account.
 If you have git and are familiar, we encourage you to create a fork of this respository in your own account, and clone that to your machine.
-If this sounds like jibberish to you, no worries, simply download the git repository as a zip file (if you can unzip them, there is a button on the repository home page) or manually download raw versions of each of the ipynb exercise files, and then navigate to where you put them in your Jupyter Notebook.
+If this sounds like jibberish to you, no worries, simply download the git repository as a [zip file](https://github.com/mesowx/FBFC-API-Workshop/archive/master.zip) (if you can unzip them) or manually download raw versions of each of the ipynb exercise files, and then navigate to where you put them in your Jupyter Notebook.

 # Installation Guide